Key Breed Facts

 Average Cost to keep/care for a Greenland Dog

 The Greenland Dog is native to Greenland as their name suggests they were originally bred to work alongside man as a sled dog.
 They are very similar looking to the Siberian Husky and the Alaskan Malamute being somewhere in between the two breeds when it comes to size and height.
-They have always been highly prized in their native Greenland, although they have not been "domesticated" as such which in short, means they are not the sort of dog that would suit a first time owner.
+They have always been highly prized in their native Greenland, although they have not been "domesticated" as such which, in short, means they are not the sort of dog that would suit first time owners.
 However, a Greenland Dog in the right hands and environment thrives in a family environment and with people who understand the specific needs of this particular Spitz-type dog.

 The Greenland Dog is thought to be among the most ancient of breeds with evidence of very similar looking dogs having been taken to the Arctic regions of the world some 5000 years ago by people who made the journey to these frozen regions of the world from Siberia.
 Some remains found on the New Siberian Islands were carbon dated and established that the breed existed there some 7000 years ago.